AntonioNoack/RemsTsunamis/Report.md

 # Report

-This is a report about what the extension implements and what the performance results were.
+This is a report about what the extension implements, how it can be used, and what the performance results were.

+## Build the extension & engine

+For building instructions, please refer to the [README.md](https://github.com/AntonioNoack/RemsTsunamis).

 ## Creating an extension